 Leg gaiters are a great way to stay protected from the dirt, sand, mud, rocks, and even snow that you often get covered in on a trail, therefore are some of the best gifts for hikers.
 The strapless design of this pair allows you to change your shoes and socks without having to remove the gaiter, and they are waterproof and tear-proof.

-Rest assured that this highly breathable material will keep your shoes clear of any momentum stopping trail debris.
+Rest assured that this highly breathable material will keep your shoes clear of any momentum-stopping trail debris.
+Just throw them over your shoes and hiking pants and you’re good to start exploring!

 34. Food Dehydrator